Are you looking for some fun things to do this summer in Portland, Oregon?

 Museum of Contemporary Craft is free every 1st Thursday of each month.

-Oaks Park offers reduced admission on selected days as well as buy 1 get 1 admission days see their website for a list of discounted days.
+Oaks Park offers reduced admission on selected days as well as buy 1 get 1 admission days to see their website for a list of discounted days.

 OMSI – a massive science museum is only $2 per person on the first Monday of the month.